Keith R. Weghorst

 Picture

-I am a Ph.D. candidate in Political Science at the University of Florida.
-Prior to joining the Gator Nation, I completed a Master's Degree in African Studies at UCLA's African Studies Center and a Bachelor's in Political Science and Legal Studies at Northwestern University.
+Before joining the faculty at Vanderbilt, I was a pre-doctoral (2013-2015) and post-doctoral (2015-2016) research fellow there.
+I have served as an advisor for the United States Agency for International Development (USAID), Varieties of Democracy, Freedom House, and International Law and Policy Institute (Norway).
+I completed my Ph.D. in Political Science at the University of Florida in 2015.
+I earned a Master's Degree in African Studies at UCLA's African Studies Center and a Bachelor's in Political Science and Legal Studies at Northwestern University prior to beginning my PhD.